 While in Michigan I decided I had to go home to England, though I first visited my mother’s home town in Ontario, Canada, where old friends of her’s put me up.

 Having been back for about 7 years I am still working to carve out a life for myself.
 It has been a struggle to find the direction I want to go, but finally I have made my decision to focus on music and politics.
-I aim to earn an income from music production, which will allow me the flexibility to seriously pursue politics.
+I aim to earn an income from music production.